The word, “vocation” is derived from the Latin word, “vocare”, which means “to call” or “a call that I hear”.

-This year the people of the Archdiocese of Regina are blessed to have nine candidates on a journey of study and discernment as they explore their personal vocations to the priesthood.
+The people of the Archdiocese of Regina are blessed to have a number of candidates on a journey of study and discernment as they explore their personal vocations to the priesthood.
 It has been many years since the group has been this large and it’s a sign to us that our Catholic family of faith is entering a period of renewal.
 The past three Holy Fathers, Saint John Paul II, Pope Emeritus Benedict XVI and Pope Francis have all brought a charism of hope to their ministries and a focus on building up young Catholics and we are reaping the fruit of those efforts today.

 The Archdiocese of Regina is geographically a very large diocese.
 It covers about the same landmass as Germany with roughly 140,000 Catholics.
 We face a special challenge in that the nearest seminary is in Edmonton, over a 9 hr. drive away!
 However, our seminarians work hard to stay in touch and to come back to volunteer and be present in our parishes and our ministry programs several times a year.
 The support our seminarians receive from caring donors to Catholic Missions in Canada makes all the difference in the world to helping our community meet the additional financial burden of providing for travel to and from the seminary and all the costs associated with not being able to train our candidates at home.

 It’s a privilege for all of us here in the Archdiocese of Regina to walk alongside men who have chosen to follow a personal call from God and to commit themselves to discerning whether that may lead to beginning a new life in God as ordained priests.
-Thank you for being there with us on this journey through your gifts and your prayers!
+Thank you for sharing in this journey through your gifts and your prayers!

-Joseph Vu Van Chinh,is 33 years old and was born in North Vietnam.
+Deacon Joseph Vu Van Chinh was born in North Vietnam.
 In 1992 his parents sent him to school at the rectory of Travy to live and study.
 He graduated high school in 1998 and studied at the University of Phuong Dong in Hanoi until 2003 when he entered the seminary in Saigon.
 He said, “I always wish deep in my heart to become a good priest in the Catholic Church.
 When I was a child God called me to serve in the Church.
 My Grandfather instructed me in everything at the Sacristy, I love it and cherish my dream of one day becoming a priest of God.”

-Daniel Malone is 22 years old and was born and raised in Regina.
+Daniel Malone was born and raised in Regina.
 He studied at Campion College and helped found the Campion College Knights of Columbus Council 15955.
-There he majored in mathematics, then linguistics, but left university without a degree.
+There he majored in mathematics, then linguistics, but left university before graduating.
 In the Fall of 2016 he started attending St. Philip Neri Seminary at the Toronto Oratory, studying philosophy.
 All prayers for the increase in sanctity and numbers of the clergy, seminarians, and religious are needed, welcome, and appreciated.

-Parker Love of Resurrection Parish is 24 years old and was born and raised in Regina.
+Deacon Parker Love was born and raised in Regina, and attended Resurrection Parish.
 After completing his Bachelor of Arts in Honours English from the University of Regina, he began a spiritual journey that culminated with his baptism and confirmation in the Catholic church in Easter of 2012.
 He credits his parents’ entry into the church the Easter before and the influence of several virtuous Christians in his life, as well as the Holy Spirit, for his conversion.
-Parker enjoys playing board games, reading, writing, and having a good conversation
+Parker enjoys playing board games, reading, writing, and having a good conversation.

-I am Anthony Tran Buu Phung, a Vietnamese and 34 years old.
+I am Deacon Anthony Tran Buu Phung.
 I was born in October, 10, 1979 in a small village in Daklak province in the middle of Vietnam.
 My parents have four children and I am the eldest, following by two younger sisters and a youngest brother.
 My parents both are the teachers, but my Dad died in the traffic accident in 1998.
 My mother is a teacher in elementary school.

 After the death of my Dad, I had to stop studying and help my Mum take care of the children.
 Two years later, I came to the parish house to consider and discern about my vocation.
 At that time, I lived there to help parish priest in some cases: teaching catechism, serving altar.In 2005, I went to the house of Commission of Catechism to help the old priest there with his computer.
 Two years later, he sent me to Ho Chi Minh University where I studied Sociology.
 In the second year of University, I entered the Scalabrini Congregation and the formators asked me to take the entrance exam for the Philosophy Institute. after passing the exam and I studied Philosophy in Dominican Institute in Vietnam until July of 2012, I was then sent to Manila, The Philippines to study English and take the next step in my formation.
 After more than five years living in formation program, I could see that I have the calling to become a diocese priest.
 So I applied to the Archbishop of Regina and was accepted as a seminarian.